nickjj/ansible-docker/README.md

   - "software-properties-common"
   - "gnupg2"
   - "cron"

+# When set to True, the Docker package and supporting files will be removed.
+docker_remove_package: False

 # The Docker GPG key id used to sign the Docker package.
 docker_apt_key_id: "9DC858229FC7DD38854AE2D88D81803C0EBFCD88"